Macerata

 Macerata ([matʃeˈraːta]) is a city and comune in central Italy, the county seat of the province of Macerata in the Marche region.
 It has a population of about 41,564.

 History

 The historical city centre is on a hill between the Chienti and Potenza rivers.
-It first consisted of the Picenes city named Ricina (Helvia Recina), then, after its romanization, Recina and Helvia Recina.
+It first consisted of the Picenes city named Ricina (Helvia Recina), then, after its Romanization, Recina and Helvia Recina.
 After the destruction of Helvia Recina by the barbarians, the inhabitants took shelter in the hills and eventually began to rebuild the city, first on the top of the hills, before descending again later and expanding.
 The newly rebuilt town was Macerata.
 It became a municipality (or comune in Italian) in August 1138.

 20th century

-The comune of Urbisaglia was the location of an internment camp for Jews and refugees, and a prisoner-of-war camp (PG53, at Sforzacosta) during World War II.
+The comune of Macerata was the location of an internment camp for Jews and refugees, and a prisoner-of-war camp (PG53, at Sforzacosta) during World War II.

 21st century

 According to Jason Horowitz of The New York Times, Macerata was initially welcoming to migrants coming from Africa, and in 2013 the town "won national recognition for its integration efforts".
 Horowitz stated that by 2018 Macerata residents had a more negative view of migrants.
 In February 2018, an Italian woman, Pamela Mastropietro, was found dead in a suitcase in Macerata, with her body in pieces; a Nigerian was arrested and accused of causing the death.
 This caused an increase in anti-migrant sentiment; later that month an Italian far-right extremist, Luca Traini, shot six black people in Macerata and wrapped himself in the Italian flag.